Argentina Hiking: 12 Best Day Hikes for Every Fitness Level

 If you haven’t gushed over how incredibly lucky you are to be able to see Los Glaciares National Park’s scenery with your own eyes, you will today.
 You’ll tackle the legendary Laguna de los Tres hike, one of the absolute best hikes in El Chaltén—I think so, the world thinks so, and now you will too.

-This trail offers some of the most spectacular panoramic vistas in all of Patagonia, including the iconic Mount Fitz Roy that’ll be in front of you for the entire first half of the hike (because then you turn back and go the same way you got there on).
+This trail offers some of the most spectacular panoramic vistas in all of Patagonia, including the iconic Mount Fitz Roy that’ll be in front of you for the entire first half of the hike (because then you turn back and go the same way you got there).
 It’s a challenging yet incredibly rewarding hike that will leave you in awe of nature.

 Tip: If this trail intrigues you, head over to my full guide on the Laguna de Los Tres Hike.